heroesofthesea/website/src/content/pages/accessibility.md

 ## Assistive Technologies

-This site has been tested with the following assistive technologies:
+This site has not been tested with any assistive technologies.

-- TODO: List screen readers and browsers tested (e.g., NVDA + Firefox, VoiceOver + Safari, TalkBack + Chrome)
-- TODO: List any other testing tools used (e.g., axe DevTools, Lighthouse)

 ## Known Issues

-TODO: List any known accessibility issues or limitations, even if you are working to resolve them.
-Transparency here builds trust.
-If there are none, state: "We are not currently aware of any accessibility issues.
-If you find one, please let us know."
+We are not currently aware of any accessibility issues.
+If you find one, please let us know.

 ## Third-Party Content